 1. Outline your career goals

-Before selecting a career, start with self-reflection by asking and answering certain questions.
-Active reflection helps narrows your choices into something more specific.
+Before selecting a career, self-reflect by asking and answering guided questions.
+Active reflection helps narrow your choices into something more specific.

 Consider asking yourself:

-- Do I want to specialize in certain technical skills or take on management roles?
+Do I want to specialize in certain technical skills or seek management roles?

-Once you answer questions like these (and any others that are important to you), you can better research potential careers paths.
+Once you answer questions like these and any others that are important to you, you can better research potential career paths.
 It's also important to revisit your career goals as you grow personally and professionally to ensure your goals remain achievable and aligned with your interests.

-Once you have narrowed down your options, consider establishing milestones for your career.
-Research where other people in your field are at five or ten years into their career, and make note of the job titles they have.
+Once you've narrowed down your options, consider establishing milestones for your career.
+Research where other people in your field are at five or 10 years into their career, and make a note of the job titles they have.
 Decide what title or advancements you want to have at these future points.
-Then research what you can do to reach those goals.
-You may need to undergo training programs, take on specific responsibilities or hold prerequisite positions.
+Then, research what you can do to reach those goals.
+You may undergo training programs, seek specific responsibilities or pursue prerequisite positions.

-By establishing career goals five or ten years in the future, you can plan based on what progress you should expect every year.
+By establishing career goals, you can plan based on what progress you expect every year.
 Schedule time regularly to reflect on your career and goals.

 3. Discover your personality type

-A personality type is a set of personality traits that can be grouped together.
+A personality type is a set of personality traits that you can organize into groups.
 There are multiple methods for discovering your personality type, many of which focus on your responses to different situations.
-Different personality types may naturally gravitate toward different interests and develop different strengths, including careers.
+Different personality types may naturally possess different interests and develop different strengths, including careers.

 Different tests list common career choices for each personality type.
 If you take a variety of tests and one or two careers appear across multiple tests, that specific career is likely worth researching.
 Some popular tools you can use to identify your personality type include:

 The Myers-Briggs Type Indicator: This questionnaire is a self-reporting inventory that includes introspective questions to identify your psychological preferences.
-Using this information, the type indicator system classifies people based on four key dichotomies.
-With this information, you can identify your personality type out of sixteen options.
+Using this information, the type indicator system classifies people based on four key dichotomies, allowing you to identify your personality type out of 16 options.

-The Keirsey Temperament Sorter: This is a self-assessment questionnaire.
-While it is similar to the Myers-Briggs Type Indicator, it more closely identifies roles that match each temperament type.
+The Keirsey Temperament Sorter: While this self-assessment questionnaire is like the Myers-Briggs Type Indicator, it more closely identifies roles that match each temperament type.
 The questionnaire focuses on behaviors and temperaments rather than preferences.

-The Jungian Type Index: This self-assessment can provide you with an overview of your personality type and recommended careers by identifying Jungian cognitive functions, or explanations behind certain psychological preferences.
+The Jungian Type Index: The Jung Typology Test is a self-assessment that can summarize your personality type and recommended careers by identifying Jungian cognitive functions or explanations behind certain psychological preferences.

 4. Review your previous experience

 Your job satisfaction in previous roles can also help guide your career choices.
 Identify trends in your previous positions, such as focusing on a specific technical skill.
-Also, review your job history to identify positions that you felt fulfilled in.
+Also, review your job history to identify positions you found fulfilling.